defold/doc/docs/en/manuals/ios.md

 # iOS development

-iOS development differs from Android development in that you have to be a registered developer to be able to put apps or games on an iOS device, even during development. iOS requires that all apps that are out on a phone or tablet is signed with an Apple-issued certificate and provisioning profile.
+iOS development differs from Android development in that you have to be a registered developer to be able to put apps or games on an iOS device, even during development. iOS requires that all apps that are out on a phone or tablet are signed with an Apple-issued certificate and provisioning profile.

 ## Apple's code signing process